sciencepal/Local_VSCode_Remote_GCE/Instructions.md

 Open command palette and type Remote-SSH: Open Configuration File -> /home/$USER/.ssh/config (where $USER = your username)

-Paste the Host connection details copied from Colab in step 6 and save
+Paste the Host connection details in second last cell of Colab (step 6) and save

 Open command palette and type Remote-SSH: Connect To Host -> google_colab_ssh